StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Bug fixes**

 - This release deprecates the withCauseOf stql construct.
-See https://l.stackstate.com/R8opqs for more info on how to migrate existing view.
+See [https://l.stackstate.com/R8opqs](https://l.stackstate.com/R8opqs) for more info on how to migrate existing view.
 STAC-7884.
 - The groovy sandboxing has been improved to cover a number of edge cases.
-- The groovy sandbox is stricter and favors security at the cost of flexibility All accessible classes and packages are listed in the <stackstate dir>/etc/sandbox.conf.
+- The groovy sandbox is stricter and favors security at the cost of flexibility All accessible classes and packages are listed in the `<stackstate dir>/etc/sandbox.conf`.
 STAC-5032
 - Proper handling for trailing slash in a receiver URL configuration.
 STAC-7817
 - Upgrade the requirement and documentation of Static Topology to use AgentV2.
 STAC-8640
-- processmanager-properties.conf was merged into processmanager.conf for both stackstate and stackgraph.
+- `processmanager-properties.conf` was merged into `processmanager.conf` for both StackState and StackGraph.
 If you have changes to either one of those configuration files, you changes will need to be reaplied after upgrade.
 STAC-8473
 - The authentication for the admin API (port 7071 by default) is now configured separately from the normal authentication and, for new installations, it is enabled by default.
 If authentication was enabled for this api (by default not) this requires a change in the StackState configuration file.
 If it was not enabled it is strongly advised to enable it now and change the password.
-See the application_stackstate.conf.example file for an explanation on how to do both.
+See the `application_stackstate.conf.example` file for an explanation on how to do both.
 STAC-7993
 - It is now possible to configure a proxy for event handlers, see https://l.stackstate.com/FcUps8 for how to set this up.
 STAC-7784
 - Allow STS process manager to perform HTTPS health check.
 STAC-7718